Swahaha/diffusion-classifier-generation/readme.md

 * How do different datasets affect it accuracy (sparse, regularization, etc)?
 * Do the number of samples have an impact?
 Are the generated NN in teh dataset or are they newly generated?
 * How do the training epochs affect the performance?

+## Conclusions
+* IDK man, it is working for now...